Subset second-order stochastic dominance for enhanced indexation with diversification enforced by sector constraints: Computational results

 \subsection{Out-of-sample performance - no sector constraints}

-We commented previously above that imposing sector constraints cannot increase the in-sample performance of any portfolio.
+Imposing sector constraints cannot increase the in-sample performance of any portfolio.
 Rather it will (typically) decrease that performance as compared with the same approach but with no sector constraints.
-Clearly what matters in practice is not in-sample performance, rather it is out-of-sample performance, i.e.~the performance of the in-sample decided portfolio once it is bought and held out-of-sample, into the future.
+Clearly what matters in practice is not in-sample performance, rather it is out-of-sample performance, i.e.~the performance of the in-sample decided portfolio once it is bought and held out-of-sample into the future.
 Imposing sector constraints may lead to improved out-of-sample performance.

 To investigate this issue for our S\&P~500 data we show in Table~\ref{table6} the out-of-sample performance for both subset SSD and standard SSD when we have no sector constraints imposed on the choice of in-sample portfolio.
 Having no sector constraints is equivalent to setting $\delta^L_k =0~\text{and}~\delta^U_k=1~ k=1,\ldots,K$ in Equation~(\ref{eqjebdelta}).